Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Who Needs a Knee Replacement?

-• Pain that wakes them at night
+• Pain that wakes them up at night

-• Difficulty getting off a chair
+• Trouble getting off a chair

 Types of Knee Replacement Procedures